-But it really put its feet in the fire with the 2012 launch of the "Our Food, Your Questions" microsite, where anyone could ask the brand anything they wanted to know about how its products are made.
-With the help of Tribal Worldwide (then known as Tribal DDB), answers were made regions of the country.
-And in 2020, Cossette helped develop "Back to the Farm," showing "the future" of Canadian sustainable beef ranching by speaking to young cattle farmers in southern Alberta.
+But it really put its feet in the fire with the 2012launch of the "Our Food, Your Questions" microsite, where anyone could ask the brand anything they wanted to know about how its products are made.
+With the help of Tribal Worldwide (then known as Tribal DDB), answers were made available in real-time so they could be easily shared on social media.
+The brand created 15 ads with responses in English and French, answering questions about everything from how the food is photographed to how its meat is processed.

 The results were phenomenal.
 They expected 3,000 inquiries, but got 15,000.
 More than 1.6 million people spent an average of five minutes on the site.
 Questions and answers were shared six million times, with a global reach of more than 83 billion impressions.
-Almost 600 news outlets picked it up and it had a PR reach of more
+Almost 600 news outlets picked it up and it had a PR reach of more than 132 million impressions.
+Tribal Worldwide and McDonald's won the Grand Prix at AToMiC and Best of the Best at the CMAs in 2013.
+The platform was subsequently reprised in markets around the world.